Five different types of white moving trucks and vans are parked in a row, making it easy to see the differences in rental moving truck sizes.

 2. Loading Efficiently Is Just as Important as Choosing the Right Truck.

-You can choose the biggest truck in the lot, and it still won’t fit all of your stuff if you load it like most people pack a suitcase for a weekend trip.
+You can choose the biggest option of available moving truck sizes, and it still won’t fit all of your stuff if you load it like most people pack a suitcase for a weekend trip.
 Efficient, safe, and easy loading takes planning.
 Some of the most important things to remember are to:

 This is where those Tetris skills come in handy.
 And packing and loading guides, of course.
 These guides can show you the best order for loading your big and small items, and they can also show you how to keep your belongings safe and secure while you’re hauling down the highway at 70 miles per hour.